ranyitz/qnm/README.md

 > currently only works if you installed with npm

 Add information regarding why this package was installed in the first place, by showing its dependent packages.

+### --deps

+> works with a 'list' command

+Displays direct dependencies that one have installed in a package.json file.

 ## Commands